priprou1/projet_IHM/README.md

 ## Credits

-- The keyboard agent has been made by another group, they kindly gave it to us in order to interact with it.\
+- The keyboard agent has been made by another group, they kindly shared it with us in order to interact with it.\
   Thank you Xavier Naxara, Ulysse Radisson and #TODO for this agent.

 - The WhiteBoard agent has been made by the ingenuity i/o society.
 You can find their gitLab repository [there](https://gitlab.ingescape.com/learn/whiteboard).